 Dr. Qinling Wei is a Professor of Psychiatry and Vice Chair of the Psychiatry Department at the Third Affiliated Hospital of Sun Yat-sen University, China.
 Dr. Wei’s major clinical and research interests include early detection and intervention of schizophrenia and other mental disorders.
 He has published more than 20 original research papers in major academic journals.
 He has received funding support from the National Natural Science Fund and other government sources in China.
 Dr. Wei also has extensive clinical experience in consultation-liaison psychiatry and medical co-morbidity in mental disorders.

 |Fang Liu, MD, PhD

-Dr. Fang Liu is currently with the UMass Psychotic Disorders Program as a visiting scholar.
+Dr. Fang Liu was with the UMass Psychotic Disorders Program as a visiting scholar in 2017.
 She is an associate professor at the 1st Affiliated Hospital of Kunming Medical University in China.
 Dr. Liu’s clinical and research interests focus on novel intervention strategies to improve psychotic symptoms and cognitive deficits in patients with schizophrenia.

 |Tao Zou, MD, PhD

 Dr. Tao Zou joined UMass Psychiatry as a visiting professor in March 2016.
-He is primarily involved in the Psychotic Disorders Clinical and Research Program.
+He was primarily involved in the Psychotic Disorders Clinical and Research Program.